Skip to content

 CBD Oil

 CBD oil is the most popular form of CBD.
 It is made by extracting cannabidiol from the hemp plant and diluting it in a carrier oil.
-CBD oil is taken sublingually — a few drops under the tongue — for fast absorption.
-It comes in a wide range of concentrations.
+CBD oil allows for fast absorption and comes in a wide range of concentrations.
 See our CBD oil guide.

 CBD Flowers